kg4zow/remarkable.jms1.info/src/info/calibre.md

 > I'm a "command line guy" by nature, I don't normally write documentation about using a GUI like this, so if you notice anything I missed or which isn't explained clearly, please let me know so I can update the page.

 Start by adding the EPUB (or other ebook) file to Calibre's library.
-In my case this is easy, because I use Calbre *as* the primary place to store all of my ebooks.
+In my case this is easy, because I use Calbre *as* the primary place to store all of my ebooks, and I make it a point to have EPUB versions of every book where that is possible.
+(The only time it's not is when I've purchased a book which is *only* available as a PDF.)

-Right-click on the file you want to convert, "Convert books", "Convert individually".
+Right-click on the file you want to convert, "Convert books" &#x2192; "Convert individually".

 ![convert-1.png](../images/convert-1.png)